 3. Lesser IPOs

-IPOs are mainly seen as a prime indicator of the VC state.
+IPOs are mainly seen as a prime indicator of the VC state – a big reason why entrepreneurs seek guide on how to have an IPO.
 In the last 20 years, the numbers have seen a low peak after the Dot Com crash and 2008’s Great recession.
 Around the same time, we also saw a decline in the value of the exists.
 Every time that happens, startups start operating with an increased pressure to raise money even on small funding round sizes.
 Something that can be expected in this world economy recession as well.

 4. Stringent Investment Criterias